CALCC 25 Save the Date

 Thursday

-Alumni will visit select classes to talk to students about their experiences after graduating from JMU.
+Alumni will visit select classes or department events to talk with students about their experiences after graduating from JMU.

 Friday